mrktucker2681/msrtest1/readme.md

 AWS SAA, AWS SAP, AWS Devops, GITHUB, JSON, Python

-I am currently looking for work in the AWS world, in either Solutio architect associate, or devops
+I am currently looking for work in the AWS world, in either Solution Architect Associate, or DEVOPS

+My LinkedIn www.linkedin.com/in/mark.tucker81

 Thank you so much for reading this! ☺